 A non-refundable application fee of \$60 is charged for each application.
-This may be paid upon completion of the online application at:
+This may be paid upon completion of the online application on AU CashNet.

-https://commerce.cashnet.com/AUPAY.
 The application will not be processed until this fee is paid.
 You may also pay the application fee via credit card by calling 800-541-9229 during normal business hours.

-Applicants to the Counseling, College Student Development, and School Psychology programs are expected to have an on-campus interview.
+Applicants to the Counseling, College Student Development, and School Psychology programs are expected to have an oncampus interview.